-Our Sealift Program provides high-quality, efficient and cost-effective ocean transportation for the Department of Defense and other federal agencies during peacetime and war.
+Our Sealift Program (PM5) program provides high-quality, efficient and cost-effective ocean transportation for the Department of Defense and other federal agencies during peacetime and war.
 More than 90 percent of U.S. war fighters' equipment and supplies travels by sea.
 The program manages a mix of government-owned and long-term-chartered dry cargo ships and tankers, as well as additional short-term or voyage-chartered ships.
 By DOD policy, MSC must first look to the U.S - flagged market to meet its sealift requirements.
 Government-owned ships are used only when suitable U.S.-flagged commercial ships are unavailable.

 U.S.-flagged commercial tankers, under long-term charter to MSC, transport refined petroleum products for DOD, primarily between commercial refineries and storage and distribution facilities worldwide.
 Our tankers also perform unique missions such as refueling the National Science Foundation's McMurdo Station in Antarctica and the U.S. Air Force early warning station at Thule Air Base, Greenland.